mnltejaswini/Performance/test/Reliability/README.md

             sudo service nginx restart
         Now all requests to 8080 will be proxied to 5000 where the Kestrel server listens On another machine, test the site with a browser (http://serverName:8080)

+        Note that if the nginx restart fails, a likely reason is that some other service, such as apache is using port 80.
+        Nginx logs are at:  /var/log/nginx
+        To stop Apache,  run the command:

+             sudo /etc/init.d/apache2 stop

 - Collect server perf counters for process dnx an nginx: